 The best way to learn more about Ballarat’s history is to spend some time at Sovereign Hill.
-One of the most popular attractions in Victoria, Sovereign Hill is a living history museum, a reconstruction of Ballarat in the height of the gold rush.
-You can try our hand at gold panning, chat to the local shopkeepers and watch the blacksmith at work.
-You can purchase Soverign Hill entry tickets here.
+One of the most popular attractions in Victoria, Sovereign Hill, is a living history museum, a reconstruction of Ballarat in the height of the gold rush.
+You can try your hand at gold panning, chat to the local shopkeepers and watch the blacksmith at work.
+You can purchase Sovereign Hill entry tickets here.

-When hunger strikes, I suggest a visit to one of the local pubs, there are plenty to chose from.
-We loved the PWTN – also known as The Pub With Two Names for delicious local food at affordable prices.
+When hunger strikes, I suggest visiting one of the local pubs; there are plenty to choose from.
+We loved the PWTN – also known as The Pub With Two Names, for delicious local food at affordable prices.

 By Helena from HelenaBradbury.com

-Just a two hour drive from Melbourne, Phillip Island is a great opportunity to escape the city and see the best of what the Gippsland region has to offer.
+Just a two-hour drive from Melbourne, Phillip Island is an excellent opportunity to escape the city and see the best of what the Gippsland region offers.

-Phillip Island is most famous for its penguin colony which can be seen all year round from Penguin Parade.
+Phillip Island is most famous for its penguin colony, which can be seen all year round from Penguin Parade.
 But if you’re not looking to spend the money on a ticket, then head to the Nobbies instead.
-The Nobbies is an area of headland in the west of the island and there’s a boardwalk from which you can often see penguins and fur seals!
+The Nobbies is an area of the headland on the west of the island, and there’s a boardwalk from which you can often see penguins and fur seals!

-As well as coastal walks, Phillip Island also has an honestly astounding number of activities for such a small island.
-If you fancy a treat, there are great wineries to visit at Phillip Island WInery or Purple Hen Winery.
-For something more family friendly, check out the Phillip Island Chocolate Factory or the Phillip Island Wildlife Park which has free roaming kangaroos.
+As well as coastal walks, Phillip Island has an astounding number of activities for such a small island.
+If you fancy a treat, there are great wineries to visit at Phillip Island Winery or Purple Hen Winery.
+For something more family-friendly, check out the Phillip Island Chocolate Factory or the Phillip Island Wildlife Park, which has free-roaming kangaroos.

 CATHEDRAL RANGE STATE PARK